tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 them; and those who have an appetite for eggs try to find them.

-When Unc' Billy Possum suddenly changed the subject by asking Jenny Skunk if he had found any nice fresh eggs lately, he touched a subject very close to Jenny's heart.
-I should have said, rather, his stomach.
+When Unc' Billy Possum suddenly changed the subject by asking Jenny Skunk if she had found any nice fresh eggs lately, he touched a subject very close to Jenny's heart.
+I should have said, rather, her stomach.
 To tell the truth, it was a longing for some eggs that had brought Jenny to the Green Forest.
-He knew that somewhere there Mrs. Grouse must be hiding a nestful of the very nicest of eggs, and it was to hunt for these that he had come.
+She knew that somewhere there Mrs. Grouse must be hiding a nestful of the very nicest of eggs, and it was to hunt for these that she had come.

 "No," replied Jenny, "I haven't had any luck at all this spring.
 I've almost forgotten what an egg tastes like.
 Either I'm growing dull and stupid, or some folks are smarter than they used to be.
 By the way, have you seen Mrs. Grouse lately?"
-Jenny looked very innocent as he asked this.
+Jenny looked very innocent as she asked this.

 Unc' Billy chuckled until his sides shook.
 "Do yo' suppose Ah'd tell yo'